 Vaccine hopes, global M&A boost European stocks

+However, the British drugmaker's shares AZN.L were flat amid losses for the healthcare sector following moves by U.S. President Donald Trump to reduce U.S. drug prices over the weekend.

+Battered travel and leisure stocks .SXTP led the gains in Europe, with British Airways-owner IAG ICAG.L jumping 7%, and easyJet EZJ.L and Lufthansa LHAG.DE rising more than 2% each.

-Meanwhile, U.S. chipmaker Nvidia Corp NVDA.O said it would buy UK-based chip designer Arm from Japan's SoftBank Group 9984.T for as much as $40 billion in a deal set to reshape the global semiconductor landscape, spurring a 1% gain in Europe's tech sector .SX8P.
+Meanwhile, futures pointed to a strong open for Wall Street after U.S. chipmaker Nvidia Corp NVDA.O said it would buy UK-based chip designer Arm from Japan's SoftBank Group 9984.T for as much as $40 billion in a deal set to reshape the global semiconductor landscape.

-Frankfurt-listed shares of Immunomedics IMMU.O, IMMU.F shot up 109.7% on news Gilead Sciences GILD.O will acquire the U.S. biopharmaceutical company for $21 billion.
+Europe's tech sector .SX8P rose 0.8%, with chipmakers STMicroelectronics STM.PA, AMS AMS.S and ASM International ASMI.AS up between 1% and 2%.

+"The Nasdaq futures are sharply higher, and that is probably helping," said Craig Erlam, senior market analyst at Oanda.
+"A half-percent move is not exactly a knock-out start for Europe, which is indicative of a more nervous environment."

 (Reporting by Sruthi Shankar in Bengaluru; editing by Uttaresh.V)